edwardwohaijun/simple-filer/README.md

 ```
 filer.on('progress, function({fileID, progress, fileName, fileURL}){})
 ```
 Fired when part of the file has been sent/received.
-You can use this event to show a progress bar, when the `progress` value hits 1 at receiving side, you can generate a link with `fileName` and `fileURL`.
+You can use this event to show a progress bar.
+When the `progress` value hits 1 at receiving side, you can generate a link with `fileName` and `fileURL`.

 ```
 filer.on('status', function({fileID, status}){})